top of page

 PTAC System

-Some modern models also include fresh air ventilation, improving indoor air quality and overall comfort.
+Some modern models also include fresh air ventilation, which improves indoor air quality and overall comfort.

 Key Benefits of PTAC Units